 The TOE requires a CA certificate, but it does not come with a CA certificate pre-installed.
 The administrator must obtain a CA certificate from the Operational Environment, then add the CA certificate to the TOE when configuring the TOE.
 The TOE allows an administrator to add, replace, and delete the CA certificate used by IPsec.

-- FCS CKM.1
+- FCS\CKM.1

 - FCS CKM.2

-- FCS_COP.1-ipsec

-- FMT MOF.1-auth
+- FCS COP.1-ipsec

 - FMT MTD.1-auth

-- FMT_SMF.1

-- FTP ITC.1
+- FMT SMF.1 - FTP\ITC.1

 7.1.8 User and access management

 The TOE supports the following roles:

 - Administrators (U.ADMINISTRATOR) - Users (U.NORMAL)